-These free, printable travel maps of Puerto Rico are divided into six regions:
+These free, printable travel maps of Puerto Rico are divided into seven regions:

 - San Juan

 - Puerto Rico’s West Coast

 Explore Puerto Rico with these helpful travel maps from Moon.

 Travel Maps of Puerto Rico

 Situated on the northeast coast, sophisticated, fast-paced San Juan is Puerto Rico’s capital and largest city.
 Its heart is Old San Juan, the original walled city founded by Spanish settlers in 1521, home to two fortresses: Castillo San Felipe del Morro and Castillo de San Cristóbal.

 Puerto Rico’s East Coast

 The east coast contains Puerto Rico’s most popular tourist sight, El Yunque Caribbean National Forest, a 28,000-acre nature preserve in the Sierra de Luquillo.

 Ponce, the island’s second-largest city outside of metropolitan San Juan, was once a wealthy international port and a major player in the sugar and coffee industries.